1. Product

 Open-source local policy for context, tools, approvals, budgets, memory, and swarm handoffs.
 It helps builders adopt the governance model before they deploy.

-Public adapter contract that turns local policy into an Agent OS preview packet without opening hosted router, settlement, ranking, or private runtime internals.
+Public adapter contract that turns local policy into a Triptych OS preview packet without opening hosted router, settlement, ranking, or private runtime internals.

 Consequences Engine reviews proposed actions before dispatch.
 Argent reconciles intent, policy, receipts, identity, spend, settlement, and outcome around the work.